port-labs/port-docs/docs/create-self-service-experiences/setup-backend/webhook/port-execution-agent/control-the-payload.md

 <TabItem value="helm">

-In order to provide the mapping configuration to the agent, run the installation command again, but the following parameter
+In order to provide the mapping configuration to the agent, run the installation command again, and add the following parameter:

 ```bash showLineNumbers
         --set-file controlThePayloadConfig=/PATH/TO/LOCAL/FILE.yml